 Much like Uber loses money on every ride it provides in competitive markets,¬†Airbnb¬†wants you to make less money.
 Airbnb is competing against hotels and other vacation rental platforms in every city and wants your rental to be a low-cost alternative.
 This may sound counterintuitive because if an Airbnb host¬†makes more money, then Airbnb itself makes more and everyone is happy… right?
 Think again.

 Like most Silicon Valley companies, Airbnb places more value in user acquisition and retention than making a quick buck.
 By keeping prices low they can lure more people away from hotels.
 In addition, people that pay less and have lower expectations are typically happier overall customers.
 Happier customers = repeat customers.

 Pricing power is driven by listing quality, not size or location

-The real value of a short-term rental property is in the¬†quality of the overall listing and the experience of previous guest.
+The real value of a short-term rental property is in the¬†quality of the overall listing and the experience of the previous guest.
 Travelers are much more willing to pay premiums these days for confidence in the overall experience.
 Nothing is more complex to analyze than the effectiveness of an Airbnb listing and it’s ability to convert browsers into buyers.
-Using number of bedrooms and locations to approximate competitive properties is a good start.
-But knowing the intricacies of your properties overall appeal still takes good old fashioned human intervention.
+Using a number of bedrooms and locations to approximate competitive properties is a good start.
+But knowing the intricacies of your properties overall appeal still takes good, old-fashioned, human intervention.